dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

 ^^^^^^^^
 Provides functions that are available when scripting inside GTlab nodes.

-All documented Python functions and classes indicate the scopes in which they are available.
+All documented Python functions indicate the scopes in which they are available.

 .. |ref_console_scope| replace:: ``console``
 .. |ref_calculator_scope| replace:: ``calculator``
 .. |ref_task_scope| replace:: ``task``
 .. |ref_node_scope| replace:: ``node``

 Logging
 ---------